delucis/schattenspiel-cnsmdp/README.md

 It may be useful to run remote desktop software during rehearsals and performance.
 Provided the network doesn’t go down, this will allow you to troubleshoot the on-stage laptop from the main laptop.

+## Compatibility

+This patch has been tested with both Max 6 and 7 on Mac OS X. It should work on Windows, but that hasn’t been tested.

 ## Files Included

 * **[00a-schattenspiel-queenbee-cnsmdp.maxpat](/00a-schattenspiel-queenbee-cnsmdp.maxpat) — main control patch**